htetlynnhtun/dev_feed/README.md

 # dev_feed

 An attempt to create an industry-level Flutter app using Flutter's default state management and pure DI without using third-party packages for state management and DI.
-If you want to see what's different from normal Flutter projects, you can also check out the alternative implementation with
+If you want to see what's different from normal Flutter projects, you can compare this with the alternative implementation which uses
 - flutter_bloc in [bloc branch](https://github.com/htetlynnhtun/dev_feed/tree/bloc)
 - riverpod in [riverpod branch](https://github.com/htetlynnhtun/dev_feed/tree/riverpod)